kkotov/ml/README.md

 ## Introduction

 This package is yet another Random Forest implementation.
-Why implementing again?
 A quick review of several off-the-shelf packages uncovered they all have the same [fatal flaw](http://www.drdobbs.com/windows/a-brief-history-of-windows-programming-r/225701475).
 Apart from jokes, I have two rather specific requirements in our [EMTF](https://kkotov.github.io/emtf.html) system.
 They are:
 1) real-time application: prediction should be quick and made on event-by-event basis
-2) light-weight standalone C++ code: easy to integrate in already existing project The first one renders useless batch-processing system and the second disfavors all-in-one machine learning libraries.
+2) light-weight standalone C++ code: easy to integrate in already existing project

+The first one renders useless batch-processing system and the second disfavors all-in-one machine learning libraries.
 Why still not use available light-weight C++ packages, that generations of CS students implement and put on github?
 It turns out